Danielle Dutton: Writing

 Of her first book, Attempts at a Life, a collection of short lyrical narratives published in 2007 by Tarpaulin Sky Press, novelist Daniel Handler wrote in Entertainment Weekly: “Indescribably beautiful, also indescribable.
 In fact, I’m not quite sure what this book’s about, really.
 Read it; remind yourself that comprehending things all the time is really boring.”
 In the Review of Contemporary Fiction, critic Kate Zambreno wrote: "Dutton's glorious version of Jane Eyre reads like one of The Guardians congested reads as reimagined by Gertrude Stein or Jane Bowles."

 Dutton's second book was the experimental novel S P R A W L, published by the LA-based art press Siglio.
 It was a finalist for the Believer Book Award in 2011.
 The editors of The Believer wrote: "Dutton’s sentences are as taut and controlled as her narrator’s mind, and a hint at what compels both ('I locate my body by grounding it against the bodies of others') betrays a fierce and feral searching.
 S P R A W L makes suburban landscapes thrilling again."
 In Bookforum, Leigh Newman wrote: "Sprawl in fact does not sprawl at all; rather, it radiates with control and fresh, strange reflection."

 Dutton's fiction has appeared in magazines including The New Yorker, Harper's, BOMB, Noon, Fence, Places: Design Observer, and in anthologies including A Best of Fence: The First Nine Years and I'll Drown My Book: Conceptual Writing by Women.

+Her 2016 book Margaret the First dramatizes the life of Margaret Cavendish, Duchess of Newcastle-upon-Tyne.